2026 Schedule of Events

 WEDNESDAY, JULY 22

-7 pm, Location: The Depot Historic Train Station, Greenville, Maine
+7 pm, Location: The Depot Historic Train Station, Greenville Junction, Maine

 KEN BURNS FILM ‘HENRY DAVID THOREAU’

-Join Director Erik Ewers for a special evening screening of his newly released Ken Burns film “Henry David Thoreau,” a documentary that explores the life and profound legacy of American 19th-century naturalist philosopher Henry David Thoreau.
+Join Director Erik Ewers for a special evening screening of his newly released Ken Burns film “Henry David Thoreau,” a documentary that explores the life and national legacy of American 19th-century naturalist philosopher Henry David Thoreau.
 Mr. Ewers will introduce the showing of select segments of the documentary.
-After the screening, he will lead a conversation that explores some of Thoreau’s most important thoughts, including the human connection to Nature, the individual’s relationship to freedom, and the impact of racism on American life.
+After the screening, the Emmy-winning director will talk about the making of the film, the decisions that influenced the final cut.
+He will be joined by James Francis and John Kucich to explore some of Thoreau’s most important contributions to American society, including the human connection to Nature, the individual’s relationship to freedom, and the impact of racism on American life.
 Discover what made Thoreau an original, often considered radical, thinker of his time.

-Thoreau’s canoe journeys with Penobscot guides, launched from Greenville through the Moosehead Lake region, helped shape his American classic “The Maine Woods” and forever informed his essays, making this documentary an especially inspiring lakeside presentation this Thoreau-Wabanaki Trail year.
+Thoreau’s canoe journeys with Penobscot guides, launched from Greenville through the Moosehead Lake region, helped shape his American classic “The Maine Woods” and forever informed his essays, making this documentary an especially inspiring lakeside presentation on the eve of the 170th anniversary of Thoreau’s final trip into the North Woods, and in commemoration of the 250th anniversary of U.S. independence.

 THURSDAY, JULY 23